chale15/data-science-blog/_posts/2024-11-12-data-collection-post.md

 And there we have it!
 A successfully scraped quarterback stats dataset!

-(As previously mentioned, the process for scraping wide reciever data is nearly identical, and is included in the <a href="https://github.com/chale15/NFL_Data/blob/main/nfl_data.ipynb" target="_blank">'nfl_data.ipynb'</a> file on GitHub)
+(As previously mentioned, the process for scraping wide reciever data is nearly identical, and is included in the '<a href="https://github.com/chale15/NFL_Data/blob/main/nfl_data.ipynb" target="_blank">nfl_data.ipynb</a>' file on GitHub)

 ---